christopherhendrich/baremetal/README.md

-1. Copy the files to the server, that will be used as admin workstation
+1. Install GIT on the nodes that will be used as admin workstation

-2. Log into the admin workstation
+2. Clone this repo: git https://github.com/christopherhendrich/baremetal/

 3. Fill out the variables.sh file